TeknooSoftware/states/README.md

 [![License](https://poser.pugx.org/teknoo/states/license)](https://packagist.org/packages/teknoo/states)
 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

-States allows you to create PHP classes following the [State Pattern](http://en.wikipedia.org/wiki/State_pattern) in PHP.
-This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements and this improve maintainability and workflows writing.
+States allows you to create PHP classes following the [State Pattern](https://en.wikipedia.org/wiki/State_pattern) in PHP.
+This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements, and this improves maintainability and workflow writing.

 Features
 --------

-* **Create Several States** : Split classes in states to avoid un-understandable large monolithic statements.
+* **Create Several States** : Split classes in states to avoid unmaintainable large monolithic statements.
 * **Inherit States and Classes** : Complete and factorize states thanks to inheritance.
   * Stated classes can be also inherited.
 * **Automate States Switching** : Define states switching rules based on object's properties.
-* **Implement Every Where**: Thanks to traits and interfaces, use this pattern on your existing code.
+* **Implement Everywhere**: Thanks to traits and interfaces, use this pattern on your existing code.
   * Compatible with Doctrine.

 A complete documentation is available in [documentation/README.md](documentation/README.md)